leskhq/Laravel-Enterprise-Starter-Kit/README.md

-# Laravel 5.1 - Enterprise Starter Kit (L51ESK)
+# Laravel Enterprise Starter Kit (LESK)

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)

 ## Description
-L51ESK, is a template project based on the [Laravel](http://laravel.com/) framework v5.1, combining a set of features that can kick start any Web application for the Internet or on an Intranet.
+LESK, is a template project based on the [Laravel](http://laravel.com/) framework v5.1, combining a set of features that can kick start any Web application for the Internet or on an Intranet.
 What makes this project unique, from what I have seen, are two key features: the optional Lightweight Directory Access Protocol (LDAP) & Microsoft Active Directory (AD) authentication and the dynamic authorization module.
 But wait there is more, keep reading...